GitDomHub/screeps/README.md

 - Tower only attack healers when less than 20 heal body parts or closer than 15 range
 - Tower first repair ramparts then containers, roads etc.
 - Save maximum hits for structures to be repaired in memory
+- Focus healing on creep with lowest hit points

 Repairer